The Ashes

 Despite their refusal to publicly condemn it at the time, in 1935 the MCC formally bans bodyline bowling, and new restrictions render the tactic obsolete.

-Now captains can no longer pack so many fielders so close around the batsman's body, waiting for a deflection.
+Now, captains can no longer pack so many fielders so close around the batsman's body, waiting for a deflection.

 The laws of cricket adapt to prevent a repeat of the violence at Adelaide.

-It's into this period of frosty-ashes relations that a new group of athletes now emerges.
+It's into this period of frosty ashes relations that a new group of athletes now emerges.

-Women have been playing cricket for almost as long as men, but with universal suffrage gaining ground around the world, The 1920s saw the establishment of the Women's Cricket Association in Britain.
+Women have been playing cricket for almost as long as men, but with universal suffrage gaining ground around the world, the 1920s saw the establishment of the Women's Cricket Association in Britain.

-While the body focuses initially on the women's domestic game, by the early 30s, plans are afoot for a female Ashes tour.
+While the body focuses initially on the women's domestic game, by the early 30s, plans are afoot for a female female Ashes tour.

 The year after the bodyline scandal, England's women cricketers tour Australia for the first women's ashes.

-The series mirrors the men's, multi-day matches hard-fought and fiercely followed, though the tone is significantly less vicious than the recent men's competition.
+The series mirrors the men's, multi-day matches hard fought and fiercely followed, though the tone is significantly less vicious than the recent men's competition.

-None of the players are paid, and though the journey from England is now just a a month long, thanks to the shortcut offered by the Suez Canal, with the entire tour lasting almost four months, it's a difficult juggle for the women who have jobs and families.
+None of the players are paid, and though the journey from England is now just a month long, thanks to the shortcut offered by the Suez Canal, with the entire tour lasting almost four months, it's a difficult juggle for the women who have jobs and families.

 Not everyone gets behind them.

-Do not forget, admonishes the Times newspaper as the women set sail from London's Tilbury docks. that these women are, after all, women.
+Do not forget, admonishes the Times newspaper as the women set sail from London's Tilbury docks, that these women are, after all, women.

-And it does not seem quite nice to think that they are future mothers, charged with the responsibility of setting an example of gentleness, refinement, and restraint to the coming generation.
+And it does not seem quite nice to think that they are future mothers. charged with the responsibility of setting an example of gentleness, refinement, and restraint to the coming generation.

 The players, meanwhile, certainly do set examples of determination and sportswomanship.

-The undisputed star of the series is England's Myrtle McClagan, who takes seven wickets for just 10 runs in the second test at Sydney. which sees Australia all out for just 47.
+The undisputed star of the series is England's Myrtle McLagan, who takes seven wickets for just 10 runs in the second test at Sydney, which sees Australia all out for just 47.

 And although Aussie wicketkeeper Hilda Hills retires after one delivery breaks her nose, the series is played out in good spirits, helping in some way to heal the rift left behind by the men.

-See terms of veno.me slash stash terms.
-The memory of Body Line fades, and within a few years, the world itself is consumed by much greater conflict.
+The memory of Bodyline fades, and within a few years, the world itself is consumed by much greater conflict.
+World War breaks out again.

-World War breaks out again, and many players on both sides exchange cricket whites for military uniforms.
+and many players on both sides exchange cricket whites for military uniforms.
 The ashes, like so much else, is put on hold.

 By 1946, England and Australia are once again on the field together, and the popularity of both men's and women's cricket continues to grow.